kreslotim/Wall-SLAM/README.md

 ### 2. Assembly

-Once the design was ready, it was printed at EPFL in DLLEL, and partly at home.
+Once the design was ready, it was printed at EPFL in DLL, and partly at home.
 Mostly PETG material was used, except for the tracks which were printed using FLEX rubber filament, under the consent of Sébastien Martinerie - 3D printing Coach at the SPOT.
 Caterpillars are connected by means of an ordinary filament in its initial form, as mentioned above.

 ![https://github.com/kreslotim/Wall-SLAM/assets/56829239/243612a9-e803-44b0-9ae7-f1f7f143721a](https://github.com/kreslotim/Wall-SLAM/assets/56829239/243612a9-e803-44b0-9ae7-f1f7f143721a)